Johnson & Johnson (JNJ)

 Cash conversion cycle = DOH + DSO – Number of days of payables

-The cash conversion cycle for Johnson & Johnson has shown fluctuations over the past eight quarters.
-The cycle measures the time it takes for the company to convert its investments in inventory and other resources into cash flows from sales.
-A shorter cash conversion cycle suggests that the company is efficiently managing its working capital.
+The cash conversion cycle of Johnson & Johnson has shown some fluctuations over the periods analyzed.
+The cash conversion cycle is a measure of how efficiently a company manages its working capital, representing the time it takes for a company to convert its investments in inventory and other resources into cash flows from sales.

 Peer comparison